Small business tax: a simple guide

 If you choose the payments on account option you will pay VAT twice a year.
 While this gives you more breathing room between payments, the bill will subsequently be larger, meaning you’ll need to plan ahead to save enough to cover the fees.

-Pro tip: Introduced in 2019, with an expected full rollout in 2020, VAT payments were shifted to an electronic MTD (making tax digital) system.
+Top Tip: In 2020, VAT payments were shifted to an electronic MTD (making tax digital) system.
 MTD aims to combat millions of pounds worth of paper tax calculation errors.
 All businesses that are not eligible for exemption must make the switch to digital.
 You can sign up for MTD at GOV.UK.
 Want to know more?
-Check out our MTD guide for more information.
+Check out our guide to making tax digital and what it means for small businesses 💣

 You’ll need to pay business rates if you use any “non-domestic properties” to run your business.
 These include shops, warehouses and offices.
 It also incorporates any part of a domestic property that is used for non-domestic purposes (e.g. a home office).